Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2018/03/project-pathos.md

 This is all made possible by Pathos, a joint project at Wyss Zurich supported by the Gebert Rüf Stiftung with the artist duo Søren Pors and Aparna Rao (Pors & Rao) as well as Philipp Reist, robotic systems engineer at ETH Zurich.
 The ideas come from the minds of Pors & Rao, after which Pathos turns the art into animatronics: electronically and mechanically controlled, naturally moving figures.
 The works by Pors & Rao are all about the moment of surprise.
 “As humans, we read life-like gestures without thinking.
 Our critical consciousness needs a little longer to understand what is happening,” explains Rao.
 And, indeed, it does take a moment until amused astonishment transforms into active curiosity.

+## Making technology disappear

 Interplay with the observers is enabled by highly sensitive microphones and movement sensors.
 The robotic systems within the artworks record their stimuli and animate the artwork with specific gestures.
 Philipp Reist appreciates the challenges offered by the implementation of robotics in art: “The electromechanics need to be both fast and nearly inaudible; they need to function without problems and satisfy aesthetic ideas at the same time.”
 Clearly, the technology behind the works is demanding.

-## Here and there

 But the ultimate goal of Pathos is now to enable animatronics that doesn’t require complex engineering knowledge.
 It’s an idea clearly encapsulated in the project group’s motto: “Erase Technology, Erase Engineers”.
 For artist Aparna Rao, this expresses a desire for self-determination: “Having to constantly rely on engineers to animate our sculptures and installations runs counter to artistic spontaneity and intuition,” she explains.